simonw/llm/docs/usage.md

     0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
   max_tokens: int
-    Maximum number of tokens to generate
+    Maximum number of tokens to generate.
   top_p: float
     An alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p